marcgg/marcgg.github.com/_books/the-goal.md

 score: 15
 ---

-This one is actually a novel about management, focused arround a manufacturing plant in the 1980s.
-The style is not great, the hero felt a bit antipatic to me, but the lessons learned through the book are very interesting.
+This one is actually a novel about management, focused on a manufacturing plant in the 1980s.
+The style is not great, the hero is a bit antipatic to me, but the lessons learned through the book are very interesting.
 The story format works very well to explain the complex ideas behind the author's  [Theory Of Constraints][1].
 It's also surprising to see how some concepts can very much apply to software engineering and operations.

 [1]:	https://en.wikipedia.org/wiki/Theory_of_constraints